XRPLF/xrpl-dev-portal/content/concepts/accounts/cryptographic-keys.md

 ---
 html: cryptographic-keys.html
 parent: accounts.html
+seo:
-blurb: Use cryptographic keys to approve transactions so the XRP Ledger can execute them.
+    description: Use cryptographic keys to approve transactions so the XRP Ledger can execute them.
 labels:
   - Smart Contracts
   - Security